 A total of 30 students have been supported by the PMHNP loan payment program since it was established.
-The table below summarizes the status of those participants who currently owe on their loan as of July 1, 2012.
-Six participants are in the grace period of their loan (Grace); eight are currently in the process of repaying the loan through professional practice as a PMHNP in Wyoming (Deferred for Practice) and seven participants are repaying the loan (Repayment).
-Of those not listed on the table, the UW Board of Trustees canceled one loan due to hardship for a former student and the remaining eight participants have paid their loan either in professional practice or through monetary payment.
+The table below summarizes the status of those participants who currently owe on their loan as of July 1, 2013.
+One participant is in the grace period of their loan (Grace); nine are currently in the process of repaying the loan through professional practice as a PMHNP in Wyoming (Deferred for Practice) and six participants are repaying the loan (Repayment).
+Of those not listed on the table, the UW Board of Trustees canceled one loan due to hardship for a former student and the remaining participants have paid their loan either in professional practice or through monetary payment.

-Hometown Practice Town

-Status July 1, 2012
+Status July 1, 2013 Hometown Practice Town

-Deferred for Practice Loveland, CO Cheyenne

 Deferred for Practice Laramie Laramie

-Deferred for Practice Laramie Evanston
+Deferred for Practice Laramie Laramie

-Deferred for Practice Basin Basin